pajacobson/Ceedling/README.md

 git pull git://github.com/SublimeText/Ceedling.git
 ```

-When you launch Sublime Text 3 and 4, it will pick up the contents of this package so that you can consume the goodness that it provides.
+When you launch Sublime Text 3, it will pick up the contents of this package so that you can consume the goodness that it provides.

 Features
 ========